sydseter/dungeons-and-daemons/README.md

 <img src="static/images/games/azure-cloud-castle.jpg" />

-OWASP® Dungeons & Daemons is a collection of open source games for promoting awareness and knowlege about application security and security practices.
+OWASP® Dungeons & Daemons is a collection of open source games for promoting awareness and knowledge about application security and security practices.

 The main purpose is to provide a collection of fun and exciting security related LRP games that can be run at conferences, chapter meetings or other type of events.

 Although the project was inspired by OWASP Cornucopia and Dungeons & Dragons, it does not necessarily use OWASP Cornucopia cards or game rules.

 Please visit: [https://dungeonsanddaemons.org/](https://dungeonsanddaemons.org/)